Krv7677/DEVOPS/README.md

 # DEVOPS

-This is the testcase2 testing
+This is the testcase2 part 2 testing